shawarmaKoders/Cricket_Shot_Commentry/README.md

 # CNN Model Features

-At first we provide a 100x100 pixel grayscale image to our model after which, In our model we have
+At first we provide a 100x100 pixel grayscale image to our model after which, In our model we have<br />
-A. 3, convolutional layers of 64,128 and 236 of 3x3 filter, each of which have Relu as activation
+A. 3, convolutional layers of 64,128 and 236 of 3x3 filter, each of which have Relu as activation<br />
-B. 3 Max pooling layers of size 2x2 each applied after convolutional layer.
+B. 3 Max pooling layers of size 2x2 each applied after convolutional layer.<br />
-C. 3 Dropout layers of with 0.25 parameter.
+C. 3 Dropout layers of with 0.25 parameter.<br />
-D. 1 Flatten layer
+D. 1 Flatten layer<br />
-E. 2 Dense layers in which for one Relu activation function is used and in the other
+E. 2 Dense layers in which for one Relu activation function is used and in the other<br />
-F. one softmax is used to get probability of each class
+F. one softmax is used to get probability of each class<br />

 ![alt text](https://github.com/Puneet-Jain-18/Cricket_Shot_Commentry/blob/master/finalOutputs/CNN.png)